maikenv/ArcticMultilayerClouds/READ_ME.txt

 READ ME
-written by Maiken Vassel, 2017-2018
+written by Maiken Vassel, 2017-2019

 The following programmes can be used to classify multilayer clouds based on radiosonde and radar data.
 They can be further separated in seeding and non-seeding multilayer cloud cases.
-Detailed information about the assumptions the classification algorithm is based on, and one example study using this algorithm can be found in the following publication: Vassel, M., Ickes, L., Maturilli, M., and Hoose, C.: Classification of Arctic multilayer clouds using radiosonde and radar data, Atmos.
+Detailed information about the assumptions the classification algorithm is based on, and one example study using this algorithm can be found in the following publication: Vassel, M., Ickes, L., Maturilli, M., and Hoose, C.: Classification of Arctic multilayer clouds using radiosonde and radar data in Svalbard, Atmos.
 Chem.
 Phys.
 Discuss., https://doi.org/10.5194/acp-2018-774, in review, 2018.
 Please refer to this publication when using this programme suite.